Welcome to today's edition of the Rush 24-7 podcast.

 Just wanted to pass that on.

-Here's this Hillary story, the New York Daily News.
+Here's this Hillary story, the New York Daily News, and they've put it on the cover.

-Uh, as a marionette, I'm boss, Hill tells Bill.
+I'm boss, Hill tells Bill.

-Senator Hillary Clinton, I just love saying Those two words, the ports deal.
+After being surprised by her husband's role in the ports deal, Senator Hillary Clinton, I just love saying those two words, the ports deal.

 Senator Hillary Clinton has insisted that Bill Clinton give her final say over what he says and does.

-Well placed sources said the former president agreed to give his wife a veto to avoid his habit of making controversial headlines that could hurt her chances of returning to the White House.
+Well-placed sources said the former president agreed to give his wife a veto to avoid his habit of making controversial headlines that could hurt her chances of returning to the White House.

 He knows it's Hillary's time now, said an advisor close to both Clintons, who expects to play a key role in her 08 presidential race.